zoubidarezki-31/From-Prompting-Chaos-to-Consistency-The-6-Pillar-Framework-for-Scalable-AI-Outputs/lab.md

 You will look into the individual parts and connect them to form your final prompt. you can access the examples but Try writing your own prompt using the framework before looking at the examples.

-As we go through the lab you will paste the different parts into the "Ask Anything" text entry field
+As we go through the lab you will paste the different parts into the "Ask Anything" text entry field. we will submit at the end of the lab

 <img width="1728" height="991" alt="image" src="https://github.com/user-attachments/assets/2de381c9-2776-4e39-9225-26ccbbad7da5" />

 ## 1. Persona

 Defines who the AI should be, including its role, expertise, or perspective (e.g., teacher, software engineer, lawyer, copywriter).
-A clear persona helps shape the knowledge, vocabulary, and approach used in the response.
+A clear persona helps shape the knowledge, vocabulary, and approach used in the response. click the "💡 Example" drop down bellow

 <details>